stable-lab/MAGE/README.md

 ### 2.>To set api key：
 You can either:
 1. Set "OPENAI_API_KEY", "ANTHROPIC_API_KEY" or other keys in your env variables
-2. Set key.cfg file.
-Each line should be like:
+2. Create key.cfg file.
+The file should be in format of:

 ```
 OPENAI_API_KEY: 'xxxxxxx'
+ANTHROPIC_API_KEY: 'xxxxxxx'
 ```

 ### To install iverilog {.tabset}